-Greener, fuller ammi is a cut flower that complements any color scheme.
+A greener, fuller ammi for cutting.
+Complements any color scheme.
 Stems are long and sturdy with dense flower heads 3-5" across.
 Foliage is full with blue-green, finely dissected leaves and has feathery appearance.
 Also known as false Queen Anne's lace, lace flower, false bishop's weed, toothpickweed, and bishop's weed.
-Select 1758G (Organic) or 1758 (Conventional) seeds.

 • Attracts and supports beneficial insects such as lacewings, lady beetles, minute pirate bugs, syrphid flies, and parasitic wasps.